 Where possible all children on the SEND Register will be involved in discussing their learning and identifying new targets.
 The aim of this is to give the child the opportunity to make choices and to recognise that their views are important.
 Children who know their opinions will be valued are likely to have greater confidence and will be more effective learners.
-We support and encourage children with SEND to participate in their learning by:
+We encourage children with SEND to participate in their learning by:

-- Providing opportunities for them to regularly discuss and reflect upon their in-class work - Creating opportunities for them to talk to Teachers and Teaching Assistants about their progress and next steps, e.g. when reviewing Pink4Think marking and feedback - Providing pastoral and nurture support when needed, e.g. through Place2Talk lunchtime sessions, Place2Be counselling and/or time with our Home School Community Link Worker - Using in-class and whole-school reward systems to promote positive behaviours and celebrate success - Access / involvement in an active School Council - Providing additional training and development for Teachers and / or Teaching Assistants, as required
+- Supporting them to regularly reflect upon their in-class work, with reference to marking commentary - Creating opportunities for them to talk to Teachers and Teaching Assistants about their progress and next steps - Providing access to pastoral and nurture support - Using in-class and whole-school reward systems to promote positive behaviours and celebrate success - Access / involvement in an active School Council - Providing additional training and development for Teachers and / or Teaching Assistants, as required